vqpe/Discord-MultiTool/README.md

 * Probably wont be updated anymore, maybe if discord does a groundbreaking change that breaks the Tool, can't promise though.

 > [!NOTE]
-> Supports: Windows 10, 11 [Other Versions untested]
+> Supports: Windows 10, 11 [Other Versions/OS untested]
 > Fully request-based, I will not add selfbot support using discord.py-self, etc.
 > Star the Repo for more amazing Updates in the Future.
 > Make sure that you have `VirtualTerminalLevel` set to `1` for the best experience. -> [Tutorial](https://www.youtube.com/watch?v=HeJOyEw3RtM)